Anthropology

 A.A.-T. in Anthropology

-Anthropology is a holistic discipline, which means that anthropologists study all aspects of humans and our behavior.
-The field of Anthropology has been broken up into four main subfields: Cultural Anthropology, Biological Anthropology, Archaeology, and Linguistics.
-Cultural Anthropology is concerned with the study of human culture and its variations across time and space.
-Biological Anthropologists aim to study our species from a biological perspective - examining our DNA, our relationship to our closest animal relatives, the primates, and the fossil evidence of our earliest human ancestors.
-Archaeology is the study of our past, focused specifically on reconstructing past behavior by looking at objects used by past people.
-Linguistic Anthropologists study human language and communication.
+Anthropology is a holistic discipline, which means that anthropologists study all aspects of humanity.
+The field of Anthropology is broken up into four main subfields: Cultural Anthropology, Biological Anthropology, Archaeology, and Linguistics.
+Cultural Anthropology is the study of human customs, traditions, and social organization using a cultural relativism perspective.
+Biological Anthropology is the study of human evolution, genetics, biological variation, and the fossil evidence of our earliest human ancestors.
+Archaeology is the study of the human past through the reconstruction of culture and behavior using material remains left by past people.
+Linguistic Anthropology studies the role of human language in social interaction and worldview.

 Degree Requirements